Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 const email = Session.getActiveUser().getEmail();

-// Get the user's email, limited to the execution identity: users accessing the web application
+// Get the user's email, valid only if execution identity: user accessing the web app is set

 const title = "App CD Packaging Request Form";